henspace/text2lesson-docs/docs/learning-trail/the-libraries.md

 1. Pick a chapter in the book.
 1. Finally, pick a lesson from the chapter and play it.

-_Text2Lesson_ will automatically skip some of those steps if there is only one option available.
+_RapidQandA_ will automatically skip some of those steps if there is only one option available.

 The local library and file system are not broken down into books, chapters and lessons.